Umuzi-org/ACN-syllabus/content/zmc-challenges/first-website/html-on-phone-or-computer/_index.md

 If none of these options work fo you then you might need to do some research.
 Basically all you need is a text editor and a way to open files in a browser.
 Google is your friend :)

-## Check yourself!
+## If you have a different code editor

+It's all good!
+Use whatever works for you :)

+Just make sure you are editing plain text files.
+If you are using a word processor (eg Microsoft Word) then that's not going to work.

+If you aren't sure then just go with one of the recommended options above.

+## Your first HTML file

-Before you move onto the next step in the challenge make sure you can:
+Before you move onto the next step in this challenge, it is important to make sure you can use your code editor effectively.
+Try to do the following:

-1. create new html files

-2. write content in those files

-You don't need to understand HTML just yet (we'll get there soon!).
-Just copy this content in and make sure you can save the files:
+1. Make a directory/folder.
+You can name it something like `website`
+2. create a text file called `index.html`, you'll need to save it inside your `website` directory
+3. Put the following text inside your `index.html` file.
+Feel free to copy-paste.
+Make sure you save your changes:

 ```
 <!DOCTYPE html>